leandro-lugaresi/hub/README.md

 	// Output:
 	// receive msg with topic account.login.failed and id 123
 	// receive msg with topic account.changepassword.failed and id 456
-	// receive msg with topic account.foo.failed and id 789
+	// receive msg with topic account.login.success and id 123
 }
 ```
 See more [here](https://godoc.org/github.com/leandro-lugaresi/hub#example-Hub)!